lequytra/SSD/README.md

 This work was started as our final project in CSC262: Computer Vision class.
 We would like to thank Professor Jerod Weinman for his helpful instructions and comments on Convolutional Neural Networks and the SSD model.
-We also thank our friend Darshan Mehta for helpful discussions in understanding single pass object detection model, and the concept of anchor boxes.
+We also thank our friend Darshan Mehta (University of Washington) for helpful discussions in understanding single pass object detection model, and the concept of anchor boxes.